thiagokokada/nix-configs/README.md

 $ sudo nixos-rebuild
 ```

-#### Troubleshooting

-In case of lack of space during the initial build (since it is done in `tmpfs`),
-you can comment parts of the configuration.
-A good start would be to import only
+Another option is to comment parts of the configuration.
+A good start would
-`hardware-configuration.nix`, `nixos/minimal.nix` and
+be to import only `hardware-configuration.nix`, `nixos/minimal.nix` and
 `home-manager/minimal.nix`.

 After installing it succesfully and rebooting, you can uncomment everything and